Fitting $f(Q,T)$ gravity models with a $\Lambda$CDM limit using H(z) and Pantheon data

 \section{Introduction}

-The current standard model of cosmology $\Lambda CDM$ uses General Relativity (GR) and a cosmological constant $\Lambda$ that acts as an ``energy of vacuum'' or ``dark energy''.
-This dark energy fills the space-time and gets the inflationary behavior of the present Universe \cite{peebles2003cosmological}.
-Although the model is successful in the Solar System scale, the particles composing dark energy and the value of the cosmological constant are yet to be found\cite{banerjee2021running}.
-Moreover, the value of the Hubble constant shows a $4\sigma$ tension between the Planck and SH0ES collaborations \cite{reid2019improved,aghanim2020planck}.\\
+The current standard model of cosmology $\Lambda$CDM uses general relativity (GR) and a cosmological constant $\Lambda$ that acts as an "energy of vacuum" or "dark energy".
+This dark energy fills the space-time and drives the present-day cosmic acceleration \cite{peebles2003cosmological}.
+Although the model is successful on cosmological scales, {it has some theoretical problems.
+Ror example, the value of the observational cosmological constant is in disagreement with its theoretical prediction from quantum field theory} \cite{Bull_2016}.
+Moreover, { it has observational problems such as the determination of the Hubble constant because the Planck and SH0ES collaborations give estimations that are in more than $4\sigma$ tension between each other.} \cite{Riess_2019,aghanim2020planck}.\\

-Attempts to modify Einstein's equations gave birth to the branches of dark energy and modified gravity.
-More recently, unified dark energy and modified gravity theories, for example, the effective fluid approach was successful to reproduce large-scale structure observables \cite{arjona2020effective}.
-However, even those dark energy models who alleviate the Hubble tension does not exhibit a strong preference over $\Lambda CDM$ using the information criteria AIC \cite{banerjee2021running}.\\

-Another mathematical description for gravity comes from the Symmetric teleparallel geometry.
-Here the curvature and the torsion tensor vanishes but the non-metricity, defined as the divergence of the metric, is different from zero and carries the gravitational force.
-Einstein used its predecessor, Teleparallel gravity, in a unification theory attempt and GR can be written in terms of this geometry \cite{nester1998symmetric}.
-This theory shows great advantages, to name some: a tensorial Hamiltonian positive energy proof, a stress-energy true tensor, a translational gauge nature, and in a Minkowski space-time all gravitational waves propagate at speed of light \cite{xu2019f,arora2021constraining,nester1998symmetric,arora2020f}.\\
+{There are many attempts to modify Einstein's original equations to account for cosmological expansion.
+One of them are modified gravity theories, such as $f(R)$ gravity, $f(T)$ gravity and modified Gauss-Bonnet gravity, to name some.} A different geometrical description of gravity comes from symmetric teleparallel gravity.
+Here, the curvature and the torsion tensor vanishes.
+However, the non-metricity, defined as the divergence of the metric, is different from zero and carries the gravitational force.
+Einstein used its predecessor, teleparallel gravity, in a unification theory attempt and GR can be written in terms of this geometry \cite{nester1998symmetric}.
+This theory shows great advantages.
+For example: a tensorial Hamiltonian that has a positive energy proof, a stress-energy true tensor, a translational gauge nature, and —in a Minkowski space-time— all gravitational waves propagate at the speed of light \cite{xu2019f,arora2021constraining,nester1998symmetric,arora2020f}. \\